ibm-cloud-docs/resiliency/services/postgresql.md

 ### Customer disaster definition
 {: #postgresql-customer-disaster-definition}

-A disaster of an instance can be due to:
+A disaster of an cluster can be due to:
 - Data corruption.
 - Service becomes unavailable.
 - Regional disaster.